 The Hummingbird Hawk-Moth drinks the nectar from flowers, such as Red Valerian, Honeysuckle, and Buddleia, and can be seen hovering and probing nectar-rich flowers in sunny locations.
 The caterpillar feeds on various species of bedstraw; the female adults lay eggs on the buds or flowers of these plants.
 Hummingbird Hawk-Moths cannot normally survive British winters although increasingly they are managing to do so; they migrate to and from southern Europe and North Africa in autumn and spring.

 Trees are your best antiques

 The trees we see in and around Saltford are integral to the rural character and wildlife of the village.
-Some of our hedgerows have retained very old large diameter, partly hollow oak and ash trees whilst Saltford also has an ancient woodland, Folly Wood, to the south east side of the Golf Club.
-The woodland understorey and, notably, the large quantity of rotting wood at all stages of decay suggests that Folly Wood has a rich invertebrate fauna.
-This wood also provides an important habitat for plant species including mosses and fungi and, due to its location away from the main residential area of Saltford, is largely undisturbed and unspoilt.
+Some of our hedgerows have retained very old large diameter, partly hollow oak and ash trees whilst Saltford has a largely undisturbed and unspoilt long standing privately owned woodland, Folly Wood, to the south east side of the Golf Club and away from main residential areas and public footpaths.
+The understorey of a long standing woodland where there is a large quantity of rotting wood at all stages of decay can provide a rich invertebrate fauna.
+Long standing woodland can also provide an important habitat for plant species including mosses and fungi.

 Know your trees

-The Woodland Trust's website has a useful section to help you learn about and identify British trees - this can be found directly from this link:-
+The Woodland Trust's website has a useful "A-Z guide to British trees from native species to naturalised and widely planted non-natives" - this can be found directly from this link:-

 It provides information and photographs of native trees that provide our most precious woodland and which arrived and grew here naturally after the last Ice Age, and non-native trees introduced by humans.